20tab/mpg123-python/README.md

     out.play(frame)
 ```

-this is a nother example showing how to encode an mp3 to a wave file:
+this is another example showing how to encode an mp3 to a wave file:

 ```python
 from mpg123 import Mpg123